rdoetjes/tuts/game31/README.md

 [![Game31 by 8Bit Show and Tell](https://img.youtube.com/vi/hyHeQgrvu4w/0.jpg)](https://www.youtube.com/watch?v=hyHeQgrvu4w)

-*(**Developer Note:** You may want to add a brief 1-2 sentence description of the actual rules/objective of "Game31" here for clarity, e.g., "Players take turns adding 1, 2, or 3 to a running total, aiming to force the opponent to reach or exceed 31.")*
+*(**Developer Note:** You may want to add a brief 1-2 sentence description of the actual rules/objective of "Game31" here for clarity, e.g., "Players take turns adding a number, from the pool of available numners, to a running total, aiming to reach 31, without going over.")*

 ## Versions Included